Ross Wallace: Celtic

 Born in Dundee, Wallace started his career with Celtic and progressed through the club's youth system.
 He made his Celtic debut, coming on as a 68th-minute substitute, in a 4–2 win against Inverness Caledonian Thistle in the third round of the Scottish League Cup on 27 October 2002.
 With one appearance made in the 2002–03 season, Wallace signed his first professional contract with the club on 23 June 2003 on a four-year deal.

 A pacy left winger, Wallace made his UEFA Champions League debut against FBK Kaunas in the second leg of the UEFA Champions League second round, coming on as an 80th-minute substitute, in a 1–0 win to advance to the next round.
 It was not until on 1 November 2003 when he made his first league appearance for Celtic, coming on as an 81st-minute substitute, in a 5–0 win against Kilmarnock.
 This was followed up by scoring his first goal for the club, in a 5–0 win over Dunfermline Athletic on 8 November 2003.
 Whilst clearly a skillful player, Wallace made only a few more first team appearances that season, as Alan Thompson remained the first-choice wide-left player at Celtic, but his contributions to the club saw them win the league after winning 1–0 against Kilmarnock on 18 April 2004.
-Following a 1–1 draw against Motherwell on 12 May 2004, he was attacked by a pitch invading Motherwell supporter, prompting a police investigation.
+Following a 1–1 draw against Motherwell on 12 May 2004, he was attacked by a pitch-invasion Motherwell supporter, prompting a police investigation.
 Wallace picked up his first silverware with the club, coming on as a second-half substitute for Stephen Pearson in Celtic's 3–1 win over Dunfermline in the Scottish Cup.
 At the end of the 2003–04 season, he went on to make fourteen appearances and scoring once in all competitions.

 In the 2004–05 season, Wallace began to receive more playing time for Celtic, playing in the midfield position, rotating in and out of the starting line–up.
 After being sidelined with a hamstring injury, he scored a hat-trick on his return, in an 8–1 rout of Falkirk in a Scottish League Cup tie on 21 September 2004.
 After the match, manager Martin O'Neill praised his performance.
 Alan Thompson also said that Wallace was likely to succeed him in the future at left midfield positioned.
 However, he made little impact in either his league or European appearances, leading to a loan enquiry from Inverness CT, whose bid was rejected.
 Manager O'Neill dismissed any interest in Wallace from other clubs, saying the player remained part of his plans.
 After the transfer window closed, he continued to have his playing time, coming on from the substitute bench for the rest of the 2004–05 season.
 With the club finishing second place in the league and only winning the Scottish Cup, Wallace went on to make twenty–one appearances, scoring three times in all competitions.